 Seamless communication is the foundation of any good project, irrespective of the sector.
 However, for graphic designers, the lack of streamlined communication can prove to be very detrimental.
 The same goes for workflow.
 As a designer, you need to have clarity of how the project is going.
 With the rise in remote working, this problem has further aggravated.

 Solution: The best way to ensure seamless communication is to set up proper channels.
 There are good project management and communication tools available like Slack, Asana, Trello, and more that you can try out.
-You should also set up a review mechanism and adhere to it to ensure timely delivery of your designs.
+You should also set up a review mechanism and adhere to it to ensure the timely delivery of your designs.

 4. Creating Designs that Convert: